kyverno/KDP/proposals/allow_policy_exception.md

 **g.
 What happened next if the CR get approved?**

 Now the `PolicyExceptionRequest` is valid.
-Kyverno would cache the updated `PolicyExceptionApprovals`, and use in the logic for policy match and exclude.
+Kyverno would cache the approved `PolicyExceptionResponse`, and use in the logic for policy match and exclude.

 **h.
 What does the user need to do after?**